 Differenced time series data.

-Time Windowing

-A 78-week time window (approximately 18 months) was established to restrict model scope.
-Three of these windowed periods, non-overlapping, were kept for modeling.
-Since the data is being differenced, the first sample (week) is skipped.
-These windowed periods are denoted W2-79, W80−157, and W158−235.

-Time Series Model
+Use of the VARX Model

-The VARX model, discussed in the Time Series Modeling section, was used to model the time series.
+As discussed in Section III.E, the VARX model was used to model the time series.
 This model was used because there are multiple time series to be considered jointly.
-The Y∇new and Y∇imp time series were both considered exogenous, so that hypothetical future values could be considered in comparison of release plans, as discussed in the Motivation section.
+The Y∇new and Y∇imp time series were both considered exogenous, so that hypothetical future values could be considered in when comparing hypothetical release plans.

-Model Specification & Estimation

 By selecting Kmin=4, a maximum model order is obtained by

 pmax=7834=6.5=6